gilking/gilking.github.io/about.md

 permalink: /about/
 ---

-I'm a programmer at IoT company.
+A programmer at IoT company.